rodekruis/cashpo/Manuals/KoboEspo.md

 ## Prepare MS PowerAutomate

 ### Special case: select_multiple
+*Maybe there is a better way, but this is how we make it work at the moment.*

 If you use select_multiple question type in KoBo, the payload of that field will be a string formatted like:

 ```